University of PaviaHarvey Medicine and Surgery Course

 A Medical Student's Life in Pavia

-Enjoy the ideal student experience in a city that is safe, affordable, walkable, and entirely centered around its university.
+Enjoy the ideal student experience in a city that is safe, affordable, walkable, and entirely centered around its university and unique college system.

 Accommodation

-The renowned college system offers an all-inclusive living experience.
-Alternatively, students can find affordable rooms in shared apartments throughout the compact city, almost all within walking or biking distance of the university.
+The renowned college system offers an all-inclusive living experience with meals, tutoring, and social events.
+Alternatively, students can find affordable rooms in shared apartments throughout the compact city.

 Cost: €300 - €500/month